Davao Region

 The Davao Region (Rehiyon sa Dabaw; Rehiyon ng Davao), designated as Region XI, is an administrative region in the Philippines.
 Formerly called Southern Mindanao, it is situated in the southeastern portion of Mindanao, enclosing the Davao Gulf.
 The region comprises five provinces: Davao de Oro, Davao del Norte, Davao del Sur, Davao Oriental, and Davao Occidental.
 Davao City is the region's sole highly urbanized city, as well as its regional center.

 Etymology

 The region's name is derived from its Bagobo origins, who are indigenous to the area.
 The word davao came from the phonetic blending of three Bagobo subgroups' names for the Davao River, a major waterway emptying into Davao Gulf near the city.
-The Obos, who inhabit the hinterlands of the region, called the river Davah (with a gentle vowel ending, although later pronunciation is with a hard v or b); the Clatta (or Giangan/Diangan) called it Dawaw, and the Tagabawas called it Dabo.
+The Obos, who inhabit the hinterlands of the region, called the river Davah (with a gentle vowel ending, although later pronunciation is with a hard v or b); the Klata (or Giangan/Diangan) called it Dawaw, and the Tagabawas called it Dabo.
 To the Obos, davah also means "a place beyond the high grounds" (alluding to settlements at the mouth of the river surrounded by high, rolling hills).